Ignore the Reddit-fueled spike, GameStop is actually still in trouble

 Was GameStop going to go out of business?

-Though the retailer struggled in recent years, it wasn't on death's door.
+Though the retailer struggled in recent years, it wasn't at death's door.

 "I actually think they are in a good position to grow revenue and earnings again with the console launches," said Wedbush analyst Michael Pachter.
 "Earnings power like that supports a price in the high teens or low 20s."